wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

     main()
 ```

-The logic of the script is as follows:
+Here’s what’s really happening under the hood (and don’t worry, it’s not as scary as it sounds!):

-1. The script loads the request file (containing the original embedding requests) and the output file (containing the embedding results returned by the API).
+1. First, the script grabs both the request file (that’s the one with all the original embedding requests) and the output file (the one OpenAI sends back with the results).
-2. For each line in the output file, it matches the `custom_id` with the corresponding entry in the request file to retrieve the original input text.
-It then extracts the `recipe_id`, `chunk_type`, and embedding vector from the output, and calculates the token count for the input text.
+2. Then, for each line in the output file, it finds the matching `custom_id` in the request file to pull out the original input text.
+It also extracts the `recipe_id`, `chunk_type`, and the actual embedding vector, and counts the tokens in the input (because, well, tokens matter!).
-3. The script inserts the combined data (recipe_id, chunk_type, embedding, and token count) into the database.
+3. Finally, it bundles all this info together and pops it into the database.

+That’s it!
+If you’re like me and sometimes get lost in the details, just follow the steps one by one.
+And if you spot a better way, let me know—I’m always up for learning something new.

 Here is an example output from the script: